40 Lessons I've Learned at 40: Nuggets of life, love and spiritual wisdom

 Say yes to new opportunities that excite you, even if they simultaneously scare the crap out of you.
 You can only learn to swim by being in the water!

 18. Deal with your past

 I got as far as I could in life trying to figure things out on my own but by my mid-thirties, I hit a wall.
 Old, self-sabotaging patterns were rearing their ugly heads and wreaking havoc in my life.
 So, I swallowed my pride, put my big girl pants on and asked for help.
 Seeking therapy was the best thing I could have done.
-Now, I have a small, trusted tribe of wise counsel that compassionately holds me accountable for living up to my best life.
+Now, I have a small, trusted tribe of wise counsel that compassionately holds me accountable for continuing to grow.

 19. You’re not alone

 Whatever you’re going through, you don’t have to go through it by yourself.
 Shame grows in the dark and the more we talk openly, the less isolated we feel in our struggles.
 Chances are someone has had a similar experience to what you’re going through and can point to the light at the end of the tunnel.